 Exterior fabric: The Wordplay collection by Sarah Fielke for Windham Fabrics.
 It’s been in my stash for probably four years, but there’s some—as of this writing—at the designer’s website and some on Etsy.
 9You could also try FabShopHop’s excellent fabric search feature to find it.
 There are several color-coordinated word prints in the same Windham collection that I like a lot.
 (See here.)
 This print comes in a black background, a gray background, and a black and white print.
 Windham also makes 108” wide quilt backing in the same print.

 Lining fabric: A hand-dyed cotton in a green I love.
 I picked it up somewhere in my long history of hoarding fabrics.
 Love that dye job!

 Zipper: YKK #4.5 purse zipper from Zipit on Etsy.
 She ships quickly from Wisconsin.
 She also stocks the charm on the interior zipper pull in a variety of prints.

 Pattern: I highly recommend Sara Lawson’s Sew Sweetness bag patterns.
 The Paladin Pouch pattern can be purchased with a companion video.
 Buy it!
 I predict that if you try to make the Paladin without the video assistance, you will throw it in the trash can before finishing it.
 The Bellevue Pouch is part of the 12-pattern Minikins Season 1 bundle.
 The $80 price tag is very reasonable when you see the bags that comprise the bundle.
 All easy and quick makes with a minimum of hardware to purchase.

 The bag’s new owner texted me yesterday to say how much she loves the bag.
 She said the gray background has the ability to appear as different colors in different lights.
-She and her husband refer to it as the “magic bag” because of this color morohing That made me smile.
+She and her partner refer to it as the “magic bag” because of this color morphing.
+That made me smile.